 Aviation Inspectors inspect aircraft, maintenance procedures, air navigational aids, air traffic controls, and communications equipment to ensure conformance with Federal safety regulations.

-Aviation Inspectors with little to no experience tend to make between $34420 and $50200 while the more experienced ones make over $92840 per year.
+Aviation Inspectors with little to no experience tend to make between $28870 and $50610 while the more experienced ones can earn over $98970 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Aviation Inspector is to move to a higher paying state like DC.
-Right now, the highest paying states for Aviation Inspectors are DC, AK, ME, MN and OK.
+One of the easiest ways to increase your salary as an Aviation Inspector is to move to a higher paying state like AK.
+Right now, the highest paying states for Aviation Inspectors are AK, ME, DC, ND and WI.

-3 other factors that can increase your salary as An Aviation Inspector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Aviation Inspector is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Aviation Inspectors what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Aviation Inspectors what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.